 What to expect when taking Mounjaro for weight loss

-Tirzepatide works by acting on two natural gut hormones, GLP-1 and GIP, that help control blood sugar and appetite.
+Tirzepatide works by acting on two natural gut hormones, GLP-1 and GIP, which help to control blood sugar and appetite.
 Together, these signals help the body release insulin more effectively after meals, reduce hunger, and support feelings of fullness.1

 Because it stays active in the body for several days, it’s taken just once a week.
 In clinical studies, people taking tirzepatide lost a significant amount of weight over time, alongside improvements in markers linked to insulin sensitivity and metabolic health.2